cvat-ai/cvat/site/content/en/docs/manual/advanced/automatic-annotation.md

 description: 'Automatic annotation of tasks'
 ---

-Automatic Annotation in CVAT is a tool that you can use to automatically pre-annotate your data with pre-trained models.
+Automatic annotation in CVAT is a tool that you can use to automatically pre-annotate your data with pre-trained models.

 You can also **add models** from popular platforms